Zha0rong/Buzz/README.md

 ## What is MERFISHer?

 MERFISH is a Spatial Single Cell Transcriptome capturing technology<sup>[1](https://www.pnas.org/content/113/50/14456)</sup>.
 It not only generates the single cell transcriptome like other single cell technology (not exactly but anyway), but also generates the locations of every cell and every transcript.
-The figure below is from the analysis results of one of the dataset publically available online<sup>[2](https://zenodo.org/record/5512749#.Yd2eHdHMKUk)</sup>.
+The figure below, which shows the results from the MERFISH dataset, is from the analysis results of one of the dataset publically available online<sup>[2](https://zenodo.org/record/5512749#.Yd2eHdHMKUk)</sup>.

 ![alt text](https://github.com/Zha0rong/MERFISHer/blob/main/pics/Plot%20Cell%20by%20real%20probes-1.png "MERFish figure 1")

+This dataset is generated from a piece of Mouse Ileum.
+Just by looking at the figure above you will notice that in different places of the tissue the cellular compositions are different.

 ## Citation